2026 World Cup Matches in Vancouver

 - Individual tickets per match

-- Customer service in Spanish and a secure purchasing process
+- Customer service in Spanish and a secure booking process

 We recommend signing up for alerts to receive notifications when new sales phases are activated.

-Vancouver is preparing to host the 2026 World Cup with a unique atmosphere, but the city offers much more than football.
-If you are travelling to see one of the World Cup matches in Vancouver, take the opportunity to discover its blend of nature, culture and gastronomy.
+Vancouver is gearing up for the 2026 World Cup with a unique atmosphere, but the city offers much more than just football.
+If you’re travelling to watch one of the World Cup matches in Vancouver, make the most of it to discover its blend of nature, culture and cuisine.

 You can explore its lively city centre, stroll along the seafront or venture into its parks and mountains.
-Between matches, you will have endless things to enjoy.
+Between matches, you’ll have endless things to enjoy.

 - What to see and do in Vancouver